PGgit08/Variable-PWM/README.md

 # Variable-PWM
-A printed circuit board designed that generates a PWM signal.
+A printed circuit board that generates a PWM signal.

 ## Description
 ### How It Works (and Specs)